 It’s extremely important that salvage HIFU procedures of any type be performed by an extremely experienced practitioner to minimize the chances of side effects or complications.
 If you have recurrent prostate cancer after radiation, we want you to know that we have a lot of experience at Western States HIFU with this condition.
 We’re here to help you – call us to schedule a consultation!

-You can schedule your consultation with Dr. Robert Pugach at one of our two office locations in Huntington Beach or Los Alamitos, CA. For patients who live out-of-the-area (United States) and for international patients who want to discuss prostate cancer treatment options with Dr. Pugach, we offer telephone and online (virtual) consultations to help you connect with us.
+You can schedule your consultation with Dr. Robert Pugach at his office in Los Alamitos, CA. For patients who live out-of-the-area (United States) and for international patients who want to discuss prostate cancer treatment options with Dr. Pugach, we offer telephone and online (virtual) consultations to help you connect with us.